Ennakelch/nodelist/README.md

 Nodes can only attach to one list at a time, and attaching a node to one list will automatically detach the node from its current list.
 The list iterator is bidirectional; deleting a node at the iterator's position will invalidate the iterator.

-The nodelist is good for entity-component-system (ECS) patterns.
-A node references some component.
-The entity stores the node.
-The system manages the nodelist of components.